eXist-db/existdb-ansible-role/README.md

     exist_group: existdb
     exist_home: /usr/local/existdb

-Settings for the user that runs exist DB.
+Settings for the user that usually runs exist DB.
 This is a system user, logins are not allowed.
-You should create a separate user to manage exist at the shell level.
+A separate user should be created to manage exist at the shell level, this is outside the scope of this role.

-    exist_dir: exist
-    exist_suffix: ""

-Exist DB gets installed into a directory named `exist_dir` inside the directory `exist_home` (default: /usr/local/existdb/exist).

-The `exist_suffix` allows to run multiple instances of exist DB on the same host, see "Multiple Instances" below.
-If you run only a single exist instance on the host, leave this parameter empty.
+    exist_instname: 'exist'
+    #exist_instname: 'exist-test'
+    #exist_instname: 'exist-prod'

+The instance name of this eXist-db.
+If you are not running multiple instances the default resembles the standard installation.
+If you **are** running multiple instances, this variable distinguishes one instance from the others.

+This variable is used to name the installation directory below `exist_home`.
+It is also used as the system service name (systemd or SysV init).

+    exist_instuser: 'existdb'
+    #exist_instuser: 'tester'
+    #exist_instuser: 'customer1'

+The user that runs this eXist-db instance.
+If you are not running multiple instances the default is to run eXist as user `existdb` just like the standard installation.
+If you **are** running multiple instances, this variable can be used to run each eXist-db instance under a separate user.

+The specified Unix user gets created by this role if it does not exist yet.

     exist_http_port: 8080
     exist_ssl_port: 8443
+    #exist_http_host: '127.0.0.1'
+    #exist_ssl_host: '127.0.0.1'

-Ports to use for unencrypted and TLS encrypted HTTP.
+Ports and IP bindings to use for unencrypted and TLS encrypted HTTP.
+The defaults resemble a standard installation.
-[XXX convention how to disable HTTP?]

-    exist_startup_timeout: 300

-How long to wait for exist to come up before raising an error (because we need to proceed with exist running).
-If large Xars get installed by autodeploy, this value may need to be increased.

-    exist_service: eXist-db

-Service name for SysV/init.d or systemd.
-Rarely needs to be changed.
-Gets `exist_suffix` appended automatically when using multiple exist instances.
+By default, eXist-db will bind to the given ports on all interfaces.
+You can restrict the binding to a certain IP and network interface by explicitly setting the `exist_http_host` and `exist_ssl_host` variables.
+A common use case is to bind eXist-db to localhost only (thus not providing service on public IP adresses) and use a frontend proxy such as `nginx` to provide public service.

+    exist_mem_init_heap: 2048
+    exist_mem_max_heap: 2048
+    exist_mem_max_meta: 1024
+    exist_mem_max_direct: 1024

+Memory settings for this eXist-db instance.
+The map to the Java flags `-Xms`, `-Xmx`, `-XX:MaxMetaspaceSize` and `-XX:MaxDirectMemorySize`.

+    exist_mem_gcdebug_enable: no
+    exist_mem_nmt_enable: no
+    exist_mem_strdedup_enable: no
+    exist_mem_niocachetune_enable: no

+Special memory settings suited for high-load installations.
+`exist_mem_gcdebug_enable` enables GC logging for memory usage analysis.
+`exist_mem_nmt_enable` enable Java Native Memory Tracking. **NOTE** use only with exist 5.x.
+The YAJSW wrapper used in exist 4.x will crash if enabled.
+`exist_mem_strdedup_enable` enables Java String Deduplication.
+`exist_mem_niocachetune_enable` works around a bug in java.nio that may lead to excessive memory usage in Java version < 11.
+This issue appears only in high load environments.

+    exist_major_version: 4

+You need to explicitly specify whether you are going to install an eXist-db 4.x or 5.x version.
+There is currently no auto-detection.

     exist_install_method: source

 How to install exist.
-Can be `source` (git clone official existdb repository and run `build.sh` on the server to install), `remote_archive` (pre-packaged archive file downloaded from remote server), `local_archive` (pre-packaged archive present on the Ansible host) or `none` (do not install or modify eXist).
+Can be `source` (git clone official existdb repository and run `ant` or `maven` on the server to install), `remote_archive` (pre-packaged archive file downloaded from remote server), `local_archive` (pre-packaged archive present on the Ansible host) or `none` (do not install or modify eXist).
 Default is to install from source.

 If you can not or do not want to build locally, prepare a pre-packaged archive for download and use `remote_archive`.
 If policy or firewalling does not allow